ybgirgin3/Rest-API-with-Flask/README.md

 ## NOTE
-This app based on a scenario, so you may need to change a value or some values from app file or database file
+This app based on a scenario, so you may need to change a value or some values in the app.py file or the example_db.db file